probcomp/bayeslite/doc/bql.rst

 The BQL DDL is currently limited to creating tables from the results of queries, and dropping and renaming tables.

-FUTURE: The complete SQL DDL supported by sqlite3 will be supported by BQL (Github issue #37).
-Until then, one can always fall back to executing SQL instead of BQL in Bayeslite.
+The complete SQL DDL supported by sqlite3 is not supported by BQL.
+Note that one can always fall back to executing SQL instead of BQL in Bayeslite.

 .. index:: ``CREATE TABLE``